An Overview of The Marijuana Industry

 As the name itself suggests, an assistant grower helps out their master grower in their everyday operations.
 They carry out several tasks, such as pulling and spraying weeds, watering the plants either by hand or through irrigation lines, carrying plants, collecting soil samples, and moving fertilizer bags.
 Also, according to Glassdoor, an assistant grower earns about $35,700 annually on average.

+If you're looking for a career in the cannabis industry, then becoming an assistant grower may be the perfect way in job for you.
 However, keep in mind that you need to have some experience working in greenhouses as a prerequisite for this job.
 If you keep working hard, you can soon become a Master Grower as well!

 2. Brand Ambassador